unisonweb/unison/unison-src/transcripts/squash.output.md

   Added definitions:

-    1. babyDon'tHurtMe   : builtin.Text
+    1. babyDon'tHurtMe   : Text
-    2. bodaciousNumero   : builtin.Nat
+    2. bodaciousNumero   : Nat
     3. no                : more -> r
     4. productionReadyId : x -> x
-    5. superRadNumber    : builtin.Nat
+    5. superRadNumber    : Nat
-    6. whatIsLove        : builtin.Text
+    6. whatIsLove        : Text

   Tip: You can use `todo` to see if this generated any work to
        do in this namespace and `test` to run the tests.
 Or you